miketownsend/data-dimensions/README.md

 ### id: string (required)
 A id for the dimension, should be unique)

+### name: string {defaults to id}
+A friendly name for the dimension - only for reference

 ### defaultSeries: object {{ type: 'line' }}
 An object with the default series config required for CanvasJS.
 Will be copied onto every new series.

-### dimensionName: string {defaults to id}
-A friendly name for the dimension - only for reference

 ### hideEmptyDataPoints: boolean {false}
 Whether to show datapoints which have been created, but filtered out.